 Joyously he opened the oak doors for the two men.
-Cassius Longinus and Markus Pindarus entered behind the General taking in the sight of the dimly lit chamber, noting how different it was from the splendor that was Rome.
-The stone walls were dark, creating a sense of gloom, and in the center, sitting in the only embellishment of the entire spacious room, was the Lord Conqueror of the Realm in the flesh.
-Wearing stylish armor, she appeared just like her name around the known world suggested and more.
+Cassius Longinus and Markus Pindarus entered behind the General, espying the dimly lit chamber, noticing how different it was from the splendor that was Rome.
+The stone walls were dark, creating a sense of gloom, and in the center, sitting on the only embellishment of the entire spacious room, was the Lord of the Realm in the flesh.
+Wearing stylish armor, she appeared just like her name around the known Terra suggested and more.

-"My Lord, I introduce to you, envoys Gaius Cassius Longinus and his slave, Markus Pindarus."
-Darnelle announced before standing beside the Conqueror.
+"My Lord, I introduce to you, the Envoys: Gaius Cassius Longinus and his slave, Markus Pindarus."
+Darnelle imparted, standing beside her.

-'A slave?' the ruler of the Realm thought, but kept her stoic expression as she glanced at Darnelle who was smirking.
+'A slave?'
+The ruler of the Realm cogitated, keeping her stoic expression as she glanced at Darnelle who was smirking.

-"Thank you for receiving us, Lord Conqueror, but couldn't it have been in a more lively setting?" one of the men with blonde hair and boyish looks asked, not fully knowing, nor caring about the Conqueror's reputation, for all he knew was Rome.
-"With all the money you have, it's a bit disappointing that you would keep such an impecunious looking chamber to accept important people like my master."
+"Thank you for receiving us Lord Conqueror, but couldn't it have been in a more lively setting?"
+One of the men with sandy hair and boyish features, queried, not fully knowing, nor caring about the Conqueror's reputation, because all he knew was Rome.
+"With all the money you have, it's a bit disappointing you would keep such an impecunious looking chamber to accept important people like my Master."

-The two men was dressed almost identically like Roman Consuls.
-You wouldn't be able to tell that one was a slave, with their expensive clothes and purple togas to promote some sort of royalty.
+The two men were dressed almost identically like Roman Consuls.
+An unknowing individual wouldn't be able to tell that one was a slave with their expensive red and white striped togas promoting some sort of royalty.

-The Conqueror replied.
-"Ah, you must be the slave, Markus Pindarus.
+The Conqueror averred, "Ah, you must be the slave, Markus Pindarus.
 To answer your question, this room has remained in the same state it was in when I had conquered Corinth.
-I have altered nothing but the throne chair, which I am seated in.
-I can't distinguish why you were brought along masqueraded as an envoy, but if you insult me again, it will be for the last."
+I have altered nothing but the throne chair, which I am seated on.
+I can't distinguish why you were brought here, masqueraded as an envoy, but if you insult me again, it will be for the last."

-"A thousand pardons, Lord Conqueror." the long brownish haired Cassius spoke up for his slave.
+"A thousand pardons, Lord Conqueror."
+The long brownish-haired Cassius apologized for his slave.
 "Pindarus is my most loyal servant, so I decided to bring him along with me.
-Considering the dark cronus we are living in, one must not choose his companion lightly."
+Considering the dark Cronus we are living in, one must not choose his companions lightly."

 "Keep a leash on your thrall, Cassius.
-I've only met two people named Marcus that I have actually liked.
-One is a Roman, and seeing how you people have an infinitude for the name, that's a big statement.
-The other had neither the skin color, or the same fickle behavior as most of you Romans." she responded, remembering the only man she had ever fallen in love with.
+I've met two people named Marcus that I have actually liked.
+One is a Roman politician, and seeing how you people have an infinitude for the name, that's a big statement.
+The other had neither the skin color or the same fickle behavior as most of you Romans."
+She expressed, remembering the only man she had ever fallen in love with.

 "That didn't stop you from collaborating with Marcus Brutus in the assassination of Caesar."
 Cassius shot back.

 "That was business.
-I had to let Caesar know that I keep my word.
+I had to let Caesar know I keep my word.
 Just like I truly want to keep this meeting as brief as possible.
-So, what is it that Brutus wants?" the Conqueror inquired.
+So, what is it Brutus wants?"
+The Conqueror inquired.

 Clearing his throat, Cassius began to speak straight to the point.
-"Brutus, also myself still see the tyranny of Rome.
-It did not end with the death of the Dictator, and soon either Marcus Antonious, or Octavian will plot their ascension to Emperor of Rome, eradicating the standings of the Republic.
-Surely you can see how that will effect your Empire."
+"Brutus, also myself, still see the tyranny of Rome.
+It did not end with the death of the Dictator, and soon, either Marcus Antonius or Octavian will plot their ascension to become Emperor of Rome; eradicating the standings of the Republic.
+Surely you can see how that will affect your Empire."

 "I do.
-It seems you and Brutus come to that conclusion also.
-Is that why he's shouting my name all over Crete?" the Conqueror questioned acrimoniously.
-"He premise that I will join him and you, to form a dependant trinity?"
+It seems you and Brutus have come to that conclusion too.
+Is that why he's shouting my name all over Crete?"
+The Conqueror questioned, acrimoniously.
+"He premise I will join him and you to form a dependant trinity?"

 "Lord Conqueror."
 Cassius was adjuring her.
-"Antonious and Octavian will go to war with each other.
-Brutus has seventeen legions, I have twelve at my disposal, and with your resourcefulness, we could be invincible."
+"Antonius and Octavian will go to war with each other.
+Brutus has seventeen legions.
+I have twelve at my disposal, and with your resourcefulness, we could be invincible."

-"I am invincible!" the Conqueror roared arising from her throne.
+"I am invincible!"
+The Conqueror roared, arising from her throne.
 "I don't need either of you.
-You both need me, that is the main reason of you seeking my aid.
-So you can cease your wordplay of appeasement, Cassius.
+You both need me.
+That's the main reason of you seeking my aid.
+You can cease your wordplay of appeasement, Cassius.
 The only thing I want to hear from you is the location of your brother in-law, Brutus."

-"Make it be known to him, that I'll be paying him a visit." she said.
+"Make it known to him that I'll be paying him a visit."
+She warned.

 Next, the Conqueror gave her General a signal.

-"Your audience with the Lord Conqueror is over." he told the two Romans as he begin walking them out of the room.
+"Your audience with the Lord Conqueror is over."
+He declared to the pair of Romans, directing them out of the room.

-Pindarus couldn't stop thinking about how some old bitch disrespected his master and Rome.
-A place that was far grandiose and who citizenry was more civilized than Greece, a backwards country.
+Pindarus couldn't halt thinking about how some old bitch disrespected his Master and Rome.
+A place that was far grandiose and who citizenry were more civilized than Greece's; a backwards country.

 "Enough, Markus.
 Let's go."
 Cassius ordered.

-"No master, she should be a shamed to call herself a ruler."
-Staring into the Conqueror's eyes he said.
-"You're no better than Caesar himself."
+"No, Master.
+She should be ashamed to call herself a ruler."
+Glaring into the Conqueror's eyes, he shouted, "You're no better than Caesar himself!"

-'Just went from bad to worse.' she smirked unsheathing her shining Lion blade.
+'Just went from bad to worse.'
+She unsheathed her shining Lion blade.

 "It appears you dote on your slave too much for his own good.
-Sadly, you'll have to get another." the Conqueror proclaimed while moving menacingly towards Pindarus.
+Sadly you'll have to get another."
+The Conqueror claimed, moving menacingly towards Pindarus.

-As Darnelle led Cassius out the Throne chamber, Pindarus tried moving along with them, until his arm was gripped tightly.
-He caught the dark glare of the woman he was unfortunate of insulting twice and he was suddenly aware of the dire situation.
+As Darnelle led Cassius out of the Throne Room, Pindarus tried to travel with them, until his arm was gripped tightly.
+He caught the dark leer of the woman he'd unfortunately insulted twice, suddenly becoming aware of his dire situation.

 "Master, no!
-Please, master!" the newly freedman cried at the closing doors.
-Turning his head back to the Conqueror, he begged with tears in his eyes.
-"Please, you don't have to kill me.
+Please, Master!"
+The newly freedman cried at the closing doors, before he turned his head back to the Conqueror, imploring her with tears in his eyes, "Please, you don't have to kill me.
 I have learned my lesson."

 "Hush, Pindarus.
-I'm a woman of my word." she replied slashing his windpipe in a flash.
+I'm a woman of my word."
+The Conqueror confessed, slashing his windpipe in a flash.

-The Elite General of the Fifth army came back into the gothic chamber, to come upon the lifeless body on the floor.
+The General of the Fifth Army came back into the gothic chamber to come upon blood that flowed from the lifeless body on the floor.

 Return to the Academy